Miezhiko/Amadeus/README.md

  - Versus command showing score for one player against another for x seasons
  - Bets on live games with `~bet` and emojis under Live tracking games
  - Warcraft 3 commands `~stats`, `~today` and more with info from wacraft3.info and W3C ladder
- - Warcraft 3 hostbot API integration (creating games) using flo services and tonic for RPC [WIP]
+ - Warcraft 3 hostbot API integration (creating games) using flo services and tonic for RPC

 ## Cooking